herrbpl/NaiveBayesClassifier/README.txt

 * It is probably wise to separate classifier it self and its configuration as classes
 * Input texts are documents
 * Documents make up corpus
+* Need to store category information for each feature
+	* count of features in category

 * Text preprocessing
 	* Load data / text from file